henry2004y/Batsrus.jl/docs/src/man/log.md

   * `fillCellNeighbors!` not only deals with coarsened neighbors, but also the refined neighbors.
 This means that literally we need to implement the `message_pass_cell` completely.
 We still do a two-round process, write everything without checking, and in the end before IO remove the duplicate rows.
 This may be even faster then implementing some complicated writing rules to avoid duplicating.
   *  Polish the writing rules even further.
 This requires me to consider all possible cases.
 As a first step, for the above example case, neither of the two face neighbor should write the connectivity, but instead the edge neighbor should write.
 * Many function names are inherited from BATL.
 I may consider rename them in the future if more general task is required.

-### Ordering of connectivity

-Tecplot and VTK unstructured data formats have the same connectivity ordering for hexahedron, but different ordering for voxel (in VTK).
-A function `swaprows` is implemented to switch the orderings.

-### Variable naming

-Vector naming is messed up if you are using Tecplot VTK reader.
-For example, "B [nT]" --> "B [nT]_X", "B [nT]_Y", "B [nT]_Z".
-Not a big issue, but annoying.

-### AUXDATA

-I have encountered a very bad problem of corrupting binary *.vtu files.
-It turned out that the issue is the starting position of data is wrong because of the way I skip the header AUXDATA part.
-Sometimes the binary numbers may contain newline character that confuses the reader.
-It is now fixed.
-Later on the reading of the header part is completely rewritten to provide better support for a variety of Tecplot Ascii headers.
-All the AXUDATA information is now stored into global VTK data.

-### Native VTK output

-In the future versions of BATSRUS, we should be able to output VTK files directly with [VTKFortran](https://github.com/szaghi/VTKFortran).
-I won't do it now.

-### Custom VTK reader

-ParaView allows for custom Python reader.
-Examples can be found in Chapter 12.4 in the official manual, and an example of full Python plugins can be found at Kiware's [gitlab](https://gitlab.kitware.com/paraview/paraview/blob/master/Examples/Plugins/PythonAlgorithm/PythonAlgorithmExamples.py) page.

-The XML package not only provide writing into XML files, but also reading XML structures.
-Therefore, if you want you can create a VTK reader.

 ### AMR Grid Structure